simbricks/simbricks/doc/learn/disk-images.rst

 =================================

 Images built elsewhere are first-class, and one is always involved: every layered image starts from a base that something else produced.
-Use whatever fits — a distribution cloud image via ``HttpDiskImage`` is often enough to start from.
+Use whatever fits — a distro image (:ref:`sec-disk-images-distro`) or a distribution cloud image via ``HttpDiskImage`` is often enough to start from.

-The ``base`` image shipped with SimBricks is built by :image-builder:`\ `, a small, simulator-independent packer harness that turns a stock cloud image into an image plus its boot artifacts.
+The images SimBricks publishes are built by :image-builder:`\ `, a small, simulator-independent packer harness that turns a stock cloud image into an image plus its boot artifacts.
 It is the right tool when you are producing a *base* image for others to build on: a custom kernel, a driver stack, anything large enough that you want it built once and distributed rather than rebuilt per experiment.
-Its output directory maps 1:1 onto the global input layout below.
+Its output directory maps 1:1 onto the global input layout below, so an image it builds can be dropped onto a Runner and referenced with ``ExternalDiskImage``.

 .. _sec-disk-images-global-input:

 The global input directory
 ==========================

-Executions resolve ``DistroDiskImage`` references inside a **global input directory**: a directory of (typically large, reusable) input files that exists once per execution environment rather than per run.
-The expected layout for disk images is:
+A **global input directory** is a directory of (typically large, reusable) input files that exists once per execution environment rather than per run.
+Nothing is required to be in it — the images SimBricks publishes are downloaded (:ref:`sec-disk-images-distro`) and built images are cached (:ref:`sec-disk-images-caching`) — but it is where an image of your own belongs when it is too big to ship with a run and you would rather place it on the Runner once.
+Referencing it is a matter of pointing ``ExternalDiskImage`` and ``boot_dir=`` at paths inside it; the layout that :image-builder:`\ ` produces is:

 .. code-block:: text